davidlj95/chrislb/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Run `npm run prerender` to build and prerender static HTMLs for known routes.
+Run `prerender` script to build and prerender static HTMLs for known routes.

 ### Running unit tests